sferik/twitter-ruby/examples/Configuration.md

 ```

 Regardless of your configuration style, you should now be able to use this
-client to make any Twitter API request that does not require user
+client to make any Twitter API request that does not require single-user
 authentication.
 For example:

 ```ruby